-A free perusal copy of the Hollywood, Nebraska script is also at NewPlayExchange.org.
+A free perusal copy is also at NewPlayExchange.org.

-Following development in at Wyoming Theater Festival, Actors Theatre of Indiana, Alma Theatre Company in San Francisco, Ground UP in New York City, Music Theatre of Connecticut and Off-Broadway’s TACT/The Actors Company Theatre, the “hope-filled, heartfelt, sexy, tears-and-laughter play” (as the playwright calls it) will be seen in the three separate and independent productions between September 2022 and May 2023.
+The play received earlier development at Wyoming Theater Festival, Actors Theatre of Indiana, Alma Theatre Company in San Francisco, Ground UP in New York City, Music Theatre of Connecticut and Off-Broadway’s TACT/The Actors Company Theatre.
+The playwright calls it a “hope-filled, heartfelt, sexy, tears-and-laughter play.”

 “I’m thrilled to see an expanded launch and life for my valentine to showbiz personalities, the Midwest and the urge to be creative,” Jones said.
 “Hollywood, Nebraska is comfort food with a salty edge — and it even has a few musical surprises embedded in it.”

 How did the rolling world premiere come about?
 Two theaters — Lamb Theatre and Oak Ridge Playhouse, which had previously produced Jones’ acclaimed six-actor social justice drama Alabama Story — expressed interest in producing Hollywood, Nebraska at the same time, and both agreed to the unique opportunity to stage separate concurrent-season productions.
 A third company (Wetumpka Depot Players) later jumped aboard.

 “I’m honored that companies are taking a risk on an unpublished play — I’m lucky to get to grow the script through conversations with directors in rehearsals for these three productions,” Jones said.
 “I think the universal idea of ‘coming home’ is one of the reasons why the companies embraced the play.
 After the worst days of the pandemic, audiences are coming home to theaters again.
 And they want comfort and nourishment and hope.”